 It is better to book your water toys before you arrive in the BVI!
 Please be sure to arrange the delivery time for when you are going to be on board.

-To be able to fish from your boat, the vessel needs to be registered as a fishing vessel which all of the vessels in our fleet are- contact the sales team if you need to find out the registration number.
+To be able to fish from your boat, the vessel needs to be registered as a fishing vessel which most of the vessels in our fleet are – contact the sales team to find out more.

 What’s on board?